getfit-us/audiobook-creator-v2/README.md

 - `sample_book_and_audio/The Adventure of the Lost Treasure - Prakhar Sharma.epub`: A sample short story in epub format as a starting point.
 - `sample_book_and_audio/The Adventure of the Lost Treasure - Prakhar Sharma.pdf`: A sample short story in pdf format as a starting point.
 - `sample_book_and_audio/The Adventure of the Lost Treasure - Prakhar Sharma.txt`: A sample short story in txt format as a starting point.
+- `sample_book_and_audio/character_gender_map.json`: Demonstrates how character metadata is automatically filtered to include only primary characters.
 - `sample_book_and_audio/converted_book.txt`: The cleaned output after text processing.
 - `sample_book_and_audio/speaker_attributed_book.jsonl`: The generated speaker-attributed JSONL file.
 - `sample_book_and_audio/character_gender_map.json`: The generated character metadata.